 You can buy an extended auto warranty on most cars, new or used.
-Like any other type of “insurance” policy, the cost of the coverage is reflected on a variety of different factors that can include: the make and model of your car, age of vehicle, vehicle mileage, driving history, and more.
+Like any other type of “insurance” policy, the cost of the coverage is reflected on a variety of different factors that can include: the make and model of your car, age of the vehicle, vehicle mileage, driving history, and more.
 The older a car becomes, the more expensive the extended warranty coverage will be to buy because it’s assumed an older vehicle has a higher chance of requiring repair services.
-This is why we always recommend purchasing coverage earlier in your vehicle’s life so when the costly repairs begin to creep up, you are already protected from these costs.
-It also means that the chances of you using the coverage are also higher, which gives the extended warranty more value to you.
+This is why we always recommend purchasing coverage earlier in your vehicle’s life, so when the costly repairs begin to creep up, you are already protected from these costs.
+It also means that the chances of you using the coverage are also higher, giving the extended warranty more value.

 To give readers a better idea of what they are buying into, we wanted to go over the types of extended warranties that are available to drivers.
-The first, and most commonly recognized, is the manufacturer’s warranty.
-This is a warranty that is placed on a new vehicle that basically says: we have built this vehicle to the best of our ability and believe nothing will go wrong with it for a specified time or mileage.
-The coverage will be backed the manufacturer of your vehicle, whether it be Cadillac, GMC, Honda, Ford, etc. Generally, repairs must be performed by an authorized dealer or where you initially purchased the vehicle, so keep this in mind when the vehicle breaks down.
+The first and most commonly recognized is the manufacturer’s warranty.
+This is a warranty placed on a new vehicle that says: we have built this vehicle to the best of our ability and believe nothing will go wrong with it for a specified time or mileage.
+The coverage will be backed by your vehicle’s manufacturer, whether it be Cadillac, GMC, Honda, Ford, etc. Generally, repairs must be performed by an authorized dealer or where you initially purchased the vehicle, so keep this in mind when the vehicle breaks down.

-While it rarely happens that a car will not need at least SOMETHHING repaired while this coverage is in place, drivers can rest assured that the repair will be covered as long as this manufacturer’s warranty is still in place.
-However, for those automobiles that have sped past these mileage/age restrictions, generally 3-years/36,000-miles – whichever comes first, the vehicle and the manufacturer’s workmanship will not be covered any longer.
+While it rarely happens that a car will not need at least SOMETHING repaired while this coverage is in place, drivers can rest assured that the repair will be covered as long as this manufacturer’s warranty is still in place.
+However, for those automobiles that have sped past these mileage/age restrictions, generally, three years/36,000-miles – whichever comes first, the vehicle and the manufacturer’s workmanship will no longer be covered.
 This means that any repairs that need to be done, even it is 1 day or 1 mile past the expiration, will not be covered by Chevrolet, Lexus, BMW, or any other manufacturer of your car.

 Dealership Extended Car Warranties

 Around this time, whoever you are working with will probably try to sell you an extended warranty.
-A successful warranty sale will boost his or her personal income and add profits to the dealership coffers, but offers little in value to the consumer.
-The new vehicle will be under factory warranty for several years and any extended warranty won’t kick in until the original protection has expired.
+A successful warranty sale will boost his or her personal income and add profits for the dealership but offers little in value to the consumer.
+The new vehicle will be under factory warranty for several years, and any extended warranty won’t kick in until the original protection has expired.
 Plus, dealership extended warranties are notoriously high-priced when compared to quality third-party extended warranties.
-To make matters worse, the majority of dealership extended warranties will usually allow you to roll the cost of the coverage into the price of the vehicle.
-While this may sound smart in theory, it will actually end up adding to the total cost of the vehicle, causing you to pay interest on the policy.
-This not only increases your monthly payment, but also the total cost of the vehicle.
+To make matters worse, most dealership extended warranties will usually allow you to roll the cost of the coverage into the price of the vehicle.
+While this may sound smart in theory, it will actually add to the total cost of the vehicle, causing you to pay interest on the policy.
+This increases not only your monthly payment but also the total cost of the vehicle.
 The fact is, you don’t need and shouldn’t buy an extended warranty when you buy the car from a dealership.
 Shop around and find more cost-effective coverage that will protect your car better.

 Third-Party Extended Auto Warranties

-Each third-party provider will have their own list of items covered for repair under their warranty.
-There are numerous different levels of coverage that you can purchase, so make sure that the level of coverage that you choose will fit the needs for your vehicle and your budget.
+Each third-party provider will have its own list of items covered for repair under their warranty.
+There are numerous different levels of coverage that you can purchase, so make sure that the level of coverage you choose will fit the needs of your vehicle and your budget.
 Buying too little coverage can lead to components and parts not being covered, which will result in a costly repair bill.
-You want to feel secure that in the event that anything would happen you’re fully covered.
+You want to feel secure that in the event that anything would happen, you’re fully covered.
 On the other hand, buying too much coverage can be a not-so-great plan as well.
-Be sure to check what is included in the policy and if you see that the majority of parts or components listed to not even apply to your vehicle, ask your Vehicle Protection Specialist if there are any other coverage plans that better fit your needs.
+Be sure to check what is included in the policy.
+If you see that the majority of parts or components listed do not even apply to your vehicle, ask your Vehicle Protection Specialist if there are any other coverage plans that better fit your needs.

 Is an Extended Auto Warranty a Smart Buy?

 Getting back to the original question at hand, the short answer is yes.
 The longer answer… well, that depends on who you are, what you drive, and how much you have saved for unexpected car repairs.
-The major reason that car repairs are such a financial stressor on drivers is because they oftentimes occur at the least convenient times possible.
-It’s usually when you’re miles away from home or when you just paid off all your monthly bills or around the holidays when other expenses are present.
-It would be nice if we could pick and choose when our car will break down, or rather, when we will have the money to fix it, but it just doesn’t work like that.
+The major reason car repairs are such a financial stressor on drivers is that they often occur at the least convenient times possible.
+It’s usually when you’re miles away from home or when you just paid off all your monthly bills, or when other expenses are present around the holidays.
+It would be nice if we could pick and choose when our car will break down, or rather when we will have the money to fix it, but it just doesn’t work like that.

-Think of it like your auto insurance.
-If the state where you live didn’t require you to have collision insurance, which oddly enough some do not, would you choose to purchase it?
-With so many bad drivers that are distracted by their cell phones and drive-thru combos, many of us would feel much safer with insurance to cover us in the event we ever got into an accident.
+Think of it as your auto insurance.
+If the state where you live didn’t require you to have collision insurance, which, oddly enough, some do not, would you choose to purchase it?
+With so many bad drivers who are distracted by their cell phones and drive-thru combos, many of us would feel much safer with insurance to cover us if we ever got into an accident.
 Now think of it this way, how many times have you actually been in a collision?
-The answer is probably pretty few, if any at all.
+The answer is probably pretty few if any at all.
 But answer this question: How many times has your vehicle broken down?
 The answer to that is probably more than you can remember.
-That’s why it is smart to buy an extended vehicle warranty, because it’s something you will undoubtedly use.
+That’s why it is smart to buy an extended vehicle warranty because it’s something you will undoubtedly use.